 Cookies and Cream cookies troubleshooting tips

 Over the years, I have had many cookie failures along with all of my successes and I have learned a few things along the way!
-You may have a favorite chocolate chip cookie recipe that you love, but they don’t always turn out perfectly.
+You may have a favorite cookie recipe that you love, but they don’t always turn out perfectly.
 Why?!
 Here are some helpful tips for some common cookie problems!

 Why are my cookies flat?

-If your chocolate chip cookies are flat and spread out too much while baking, you may need to add a little bit more flour.
+If your cookies are flat and spread out too much while baking, you may need to add a little bit more flour.
 Start by just adding a few tablespoons of flour to the batter and see if that is enough to help the shape of your cookies.
 If you are using a recipe with butter, make sure you aren’t melting the butter.
 There are a few cookie recipes that actually call for melted butter, but most of them just require the butter to be softened to room temperature.
 Which leads to the next question…

 How do you soften butter to room temperature?